hugoam/two/README.md

 script.create<MyObject>({ &arg, &field }); // adds a node that creates an object
 ```

-this was a rough overview of all the meta features mud provides on top of your application code : more details on that later.
 now to use these features you need an actual running application.
 the first step to bootstrap an application is to actually create a window with a user interface.